Preocts/python-src-template/README.md

 Module Description

 ### Requirements
-- Python 3.8
+- Python >= 3.6

 ## Local developer installation

 It is **highly** recommended to use a `venv` for installation.
-Leveraging a `venv` will ensure the installed dependency files will not impact other python projects.
+Leveraging a `venv` will ensure the installed dependency files will not impact other python projects or system level requirements.

 The instruction below make use of a bash shell and a Makefile.
 All commands should be able to be run individually of your shell does not support `make`